lubomir/libtrie/README.markdown

 that libtrie supports out-of-tree builds.
 You can also use the `make check` target to run the tests (which are admittedly not very good).

-This setup will by default install the command line tools and the shared library.
-To work with the Python wrapper, for now you will have to manually copy the `Trie.py` module somewhere and update the `LIBPATH` constant at the top of the file to point to the installed shared library.
-Path will differ based on prefix set when configuring.
+This setup will by default install the command line tools as well as the shared library and Python bindings.

 To build from Git, you will need `autotools` installed.
 After cloning the repository, run `autoreconf -i` and continue as though building from tarball.